Gjanany/DATA1700-Oblig3/README.md

 # DATA1700-Oblig3
-The remaining files are in the master branch.
+The files are in the master branch.
-The index.html has is uncomplete as it has not been updated properly.
+There are issues with opening on localhost.